metapolator/metapolator/elements-of-design.md

 ![](http://mmiworks.net/metapolator/fontsview.png)

 **quick note**: it will not be required to set up and navigate to the Fonts section to get a font out of Metapolator—for a quick try-out there will be quicky font export available for individual masters and instances (& co).

+## working with masters and glyphs in context
+Let us develop the section called ‘character range or specimens’, the one visible in the Parameters department.
+It has got a couple of important jobs to do:

+1. show the character range or specimen for any number of masters and adjustment masters—the ones that are highlighted in the masters and adjustment masters panel;
+* let users control how much, how big and how mixed what they _see_ is;
+* let users control if they are working with parameters & skeletons on a master, glyph, or sub-glyph level, on one or more items;
+* offer where appropriate direct-manipulation of skeletons and parameters;
+* show the _immediate_ effect (live update) of parameters & skeleton changes;
+* let users add, sort and delete glyphs from masters.